Home | Computer | Software as a Service (SaaS) – Advantages, examples, and Challenges

 SaaS vs. IaaS vs. PaaS

-In the landscape of cloud computing, three primary service models exist: Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS).
+In the cloud computing landscape, three primary service models exist: Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS).
 Each model offers different levels of control, flexibility, and management, catering to various business needs.

 image showing comparison among SaaS vs. IaaS vs. PaaS